Board of Directors

-Heidi Peterson, Board Member, is a loving wife and dedicated mother to three beautiful children.
+is a loving wife and dedicated mother to three beautiful children.
 Her journey with chronic illness began in childhood as a witness to the progression of a genetic, neurological disease called Charcot-Marie-Tooth.
+She completed her BSN in 2006 and has been professionally assisting those with chronic illness since.
 In 2009, Heidi’s daughter was prenatally diagnosed with a complex congenital heart defect, PA/IVS.
-In 2014, Heidi’s son was also diagnosed with a sensory processing disorder and food allergies.
-Throughout her experience with chronic illness, Heidi has learned that prayer is a powerful gift, and the presence of God is felt in many unexpected ways.
+In 2014, Heidi’s son was diagnosed with a sensory processing disorder and food allergies.
+As an effort to gain additional knowledge, she went back to school and completed an MS in Health and Wellness in 2017.
+Throughout her experience with chronic illness, Heidi has learned that prayer is a powerful gift and that the presence of God is felt in many unexpected ways.

-Julie Sheridan-Smith, Board Member, is a mother, wife, and ordained minister.
-She and her husband have three young adult children.
+is a mother, wife, ordained minister, and a founding board member.
+She and her husband have three adult children.
 Julie became personally aware of chronic pain when her daughter began experiencing constant and excruciating back pain, resulting in surgery.
 Yet the pain continued and other unexplained issues began – nausea, stomach pain, and inability to keep food down.
-During her senior year in high school, her daughter became gravely ill with gastroparesis, and spent much of her senior year in and out of the hospital.
+During her senior year in high school, her daughter became gravely ill with gastroparesis and spent much of her senior year in and out of the hospital.
 The quest for relief and solutions, the ongoing struggle of chronic illness, and the anxiety that accompanies both has drawn Julie to seek to know and speak of God’s presence in and through the reality of chronic pain – both for the one experiencing it and for those who love them.